Chinese people in the New York metropolitan area: News media

 Numerous media publications geared toward serving the Chinese diaspora are headquartered in the New York metropolitan area.
 The World Journal, one of the largest Chinese-language newspapers outside of Asia, has its headquarters in Whitestone (白石), Queens.

 The China Press is headquartered in Midtown Manhattan.
-The Epoch Times, an international multi-language newspaper and media company affiliated with the Falun Gong new religious movement, is also headquartered in Manhattan.
+The Epoch Times, an international far-right multi-language newspaper and media company affiliated with the Falun Gong new religious movement, is also headquartered in Manhattan.
 The Hong Kong-based, multinational Chinese-language newspaper Sing Tao Daily maintains its overseas headquarters in Chinatown, Manhattan.
 The Beijing-based, English-language newspaper China Daily publishes a U.S. edition, which is based in the 1500 Broadway skyscraper in Times Square.
 Sino Monthly and Global Chinese Times are published in Edison, Middlesex County, New Jersey, to serve a growing global readership and New Jersey's growing Chinese population.

 Museums

 The Museum of Chinese in America at 215 Centre Street in the Manhattan Chinatown has documented the Chinese American experience since 1980.